emissary-ingress/emissary/docs/user-guide/getting-started.md

 ```shell
 $ kubectl apply -f httpbin.yaml
 ```

-The YAML file creates a route that will route traffic from `/httpbin/` to the public `httpbin.org` service.
-In Ambassador, Kubernetes annotations (as shown above) are used for configuration.
-More commonly, you'll want to configure routes as part of your service deployment process, as shown in [this more advanced example](https://www.datawire.io/faster/canary-workflow/).
+When the service is deployed, Ambassador will notice the `getambassador.io/config` annotation on the service, and use the `Mapping` contained in it to configure the route.
+(There's no restriction on what kinds of Ambassador configuration can go into the annotation, but it's important to note that Ambassador only looks at annotations on Kubernetes `service`s.)

-Also, note that we are using the `host_rewrite` attribute for the `httpbin_mapping` -- this forces the HTTP `Host` header, and is often a good idea when mapping to external services.
+In this case, the mapping creates a route that will route traffic from `/httpbin/` to the public `httpbin.org` service.
+Note that we are using the `host_rewrite` attribute for the `httpbin_mapping` &mdash; this forces the HTTP `Host` header, and is often a good idea when mapping to external services.
 Ambassador supports [many different configuration options](/reference/configuration).

 ## 4. Testing the Mapping